nightshade00013/ESPHome_EnergyMonitor/README.md

 If you are doing a main panel setup take your panel service rating, most modern new installs will be a 200 Amp service, and choose two SCT's that will equal at minimum what the main breaker will support divided in half.
 In the US A 200 Amp panel should have two SCT's that are equal to at least 100 Amps.
-In countries that ARE NOT split phase you should theoretically be able to use these meters but will need a SCT that can support the entire panel amperage. https://www.amazon.com/s?k=Non-invasive+AC+Current+Sensor+Split+Core+Transformer&crid=3URMBOOXJLNRR&sprefix=non-invasive+ac+current+sensor+split+core+transformer%2Caps%2C105&ref=nb_sb_noss
+In countries that ARE NOT split phase you should theoretically be able to use these meters but will need a SCT that can support the entire panel amperage.
+There are multiple available but sticking with something that is similar in capacities is best.
+Also different brands will have different values.
+If you buy something and can't find the exact value set something close and then use a Kill-A-Watt to figure the amperage used. https://www.amazon.com/s?k=Non-invasive+AC+Current+Sensor+Split+Core+Transformer&crid=3URMBOOXJLNRR&sprefix=non-invasive+ac+current+sensor+split+core+transformer%2Caps%2C105&ref=nb_sb_noss

 ### Sample Calibrations for AC Transformer